l-margiela/self-update/README.md

 On failure, the service would be killed and the proper HTTP server restored.

+### Sleep-based synchronisation

+The Javascript on the client's side waits N seconds before it redirects the browser to `/`.

+This should be done with a periodical HTTP call or a websocket to ensure that the upgrade is done.

+Also, the upgrade process itself waits for N seconds when it starts the new instance to ensure it had enough time to prepare for `/replace` call.

+This would mitigated with any of [those solutions](#the-service-may-fail-to-upgrade).

 ### Security

 Mechanism based on a trust in human operators cannot be considered safe.